 If you have an attorney with you, the attorney will argue on your behalf as to why you should remain out of custody without having to pay the court any money upfront.
 Reasons can range from how long you’ve lived in the community to the simple fact you have retained an attorney to represent you.

 2. Plea is Entered & Discovery is Received

 The State makes their appearance (tells the Judge who they are); your attorney identifies himself/herself and indicates your name for the record.
 The attorney will acknowledge he/she has a copy of the criminal complaint, will likely waive the reading of the complaint (usually there is no reason for the audience to hear the alleged incident), and will enter a not guilty plea on the record.

 At this point, often the State will turn over the discovery in the case.
-Discovery are the police reports, witness/victim/defendant statements, squad car video, interrogation recording, pictures taken, property taken, warrants issued… namely all the evidence the State intends to use against you.
+"Discovery" consists of the police reports, witness/victim/defendant statements, squad car video, interrogation recording, pictures taken, property taken, warrants issued… namely all the evidence the State intends to use against you.
 If you are represented by an attorney and the State has these items ready, often the State will turn the discovery over to the attorney at the initial appearance.

 3. Judge is Assigned & Next Court Date is Given